codeforgirls-sa/api/README.md

             });

         ```
-    4. Initialize TheMovieDB REST API URL based on user mood by adding the following code before TheMovieDB call
+    4. Initialize TheMovieDB REST API URL based on user mood by adding the following code before TheMovieDB call.

     **Replace < YOUR-API-KEY > in each url with the APIKey you generated in
     [First PreActivity Steps](#2-Get-APIKey-to-use-TheMovieDB-API)**
         ```